Great Yorkshire Run race report by Anji Rippon. September 29 2013

 Last year I ran a personal worst at the GYR as it was my first run back after four months out with my broken heel but the course held fantastic memories for me.
 Putting aside the fact that I dramatically collapsed in the finish area and was overtaken by a pantomime horse, it was one of the high points of my running last year after such a long lay-off.
 This year after stop-start running and racing again including a 12 week lay-off with a nerve injury in my right foot, I found myself in September without a 10k time for 2013 and while I knew the course was challenging, I was really excited to give it a go.

 The preparation leading up to the race even by my calamitous standards was rubbish.
 I’d run a few good 5ks, a Great North Run PB a few weeks before and I was running well, but health-wise I was a disaster.
-I have suffered on and off since last December with kidney infections and when they come and go they totally floor me.
+I have suffered on and off since last December with kidney infections and stones, and when they come and go they totally floor me, despite taking a stone breaker like chanca piedra.
 The week leading up to GYR I had been on three different kinds of antibiotics and had been diagnosed with tonsillitis the day before despite not having any tonsils.
 I spent the whole of the day before at the coaching conference feeling dreadful and wondering whether I would make it to the start line at all.

 I stayed the night before in Rotherham and under doctors orders had a very early night, a massive extra dose of penicillin from an out-of-hours doctor and quite an extensive amount of chocolate.
 I woke up feeling better than the day before and happily got ready to make my way to Sheffield.
 The organisation of the city centre was once again fantastic and I parked about 5 minutes’ walk to the start line.
 My only concern was that my heart rate was very unsettled due to my high temperature and the doctor had warned me the day before that as I have a heart condition, I would have to be more aware of this during the race than I usually would.